kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 nitty-gritty.
 -->

-This design seeks to incorporate a three-pronged approach:
+This design seeks to incorporate a two-pronged approach:

 1. Change the existing initial value for the backoff curve to stack more retries earlier for all restarts (`restartPolicy: OnFailure` and `restartPolicy:
    Always`)
-2. Allow fast, flat-rate (0-10s + jitter) restarts when the exit code is 0, if `restartPolicy: Always`.
-3. Provide a `restartPolicy: Rapid` option to configure even faster restarts for specific Pod/Container (particularly sidecar containers), regardless of exit code, reducing the max wait to 1 minute
+2. Provide a `restartPolicy: Rapid` option to configure even faster restarts for specific Pod/Container (particularly sidecar containers), regardless of exit code, reducing the max wait to 1 minute

+In addition, part of the alpha period will be dedicated entirely to systematically stress testing kubelet and API Server with different distributions of workloads utilizing the new backoff curves.
+Therefore, this KEP requires instrumentation of enhanced visibility into pod restart behavior to enable Kubernetes benchmarking during the alpha phase.
+During the benchmarking period of alpha, kubelet memory and CPU, API server latency, and pod restart latency will be observed and analyzed to define the maximum allowable restart rate for fully saturated nodes.

+Longer term, these
-In addition, this KEP requires instrumentation of enhanced visibility into pod restart behavior to enable Kubernetes benchmarking and cluster operators to better analyze and anticipate the change in load and node stability as a result of these changes.
+metrics will also supply cluster operators the data necessary to better analyze and anticipate the change in load and node stability as a result of upgrading to these changes.

 #### Existing backoff curve change: front loaded decay